 Do not flee the scene of an accident.

-Never flee the scene of an accident or you may face criminal charges.
-Leaving the scene of an accident can implicate you as the guilty party regardless of whether it was your fault or not.
+Never leave the scene of an accident or you may face criminal charges whether you were at fault or not.
+Leaving the scene of an accident can implicate you as the guilty party regardless of who was at fault.
 Stay calm and trade the necessary information with the other party involved in the accident.
-Additionally, you should talk to the police and tell them what happened from your perspective.
+Additionally, you should ALWAYS talk to the police and tell them what happened from your perspective so he or she will get both sides of the story.

 Gather witness information.